eduardvercaemer/booter/kernel/README.md

 where the startup code is executed.
 The stacks is setup to begin at address `0x9FFFF`.

+# Files

+Source code is stored in `./src`, any build files will be stored in `./build`, and misc scripts are stored in `./scripts`.

+# Build System

+The build process is as follows:

+- The bootloader is assembled from the single file `boot.s`, this will be the code loaded as boot sector.
+- The kernel startup code is in `entry.s`, this will be compiled into a regular elf.
+- Other kernel objects are compiled.
+- All these objects are linked together with our link script `k32.kd`.
+- A binary is extracted from the kernel elf.
+- We combine the bootloader and kernel into a final binary image.

 # Usage

 Multiple commands are defined in the Makefile, use: